Kenyon Nicholson: Military career

-Kenyon and his brother, Lawrence, enlisted in the Army in April, 1917, and were sent to Officers’ Reserve Training camp at Fort Benjamin Harrison in Lawrence, Indiana.
+Kenyon and his brother, Laurence, enlisted in the Army in April, 1917, and were sent to Officers' Reserve Training camp at Fort Benjamin Harrison in Lawrence, Indiana.
 He was commissioned as a first lieutenant and was stationed in France as an intelligence officer with the 1st Army headquarters.
-Kenyon had been in France for a couple of months when he had a chance meeting with Lawrence, who had just arrived there with another unit.
+Kenyon had been in France for a couple of months when he had a chance meeting with Laurence, who had just arrived there with another unit.
 After the Armistice, Kenyon continued his education at Cambridge University before he returned home to Indiana.

 During World War II, Kenyon Nicholson was an American Red Cross special representative in Australia.

 Career

 Kenyon began his post-war career as a press agent with the Stuart Walker Company in both New York and Indianapolis.
 While in Indianapolis, his first full-length play was produced at the Murat Theater.
-“Honor Bright” was a comedy written in collaboration with the writer Meredith Nicholson, his father's first cousin.
+Honor Bright was a comedy written in collaboration with the writer Meredith Nicholson, his father's first cousin.
 Kenyon was next appointed as an instructor in the English department at Columbia University, and was assistant to Hatcher Hughes in teaching playwriting.

-Kenyon Nicholson’s first Broadway success was “The Barker,” which was produced by Charles L. Wagner and Edgar Selwyn at the Biltmore Theater in January, 1927.
+Kenyon Nicholson's first Broadway success was The Barker, which was produced by Charles L. Wagner and Edgar Selwyn at the Biltmore Theater in January, 1927.
 Walter Huston played the lead, Nifty Miller, the manager of a traveling tent show who is surprised when his son quits school to join the show.
-Claudette Colbert played the part of Lou, a snake charmer who falls for Nifty’s son.
-Nicholson adapted “The Barker” into a novel, published in 1927.
+Claudette Colbert played the part of Lou, a snake charmer who falls for Nifty's son.
+Nicholson adapted The Barker into a novel, published in 1927.

-His next big playwriting success was “Torch Song,” produced by Arthur Hopkins at the Plymouth Theater in 1930.
-This play centered around a traveling salesman who deserts his cabaret singer girlfriend to marry his employer’s daughter.
+His next big playwriting success was Torch Song, produced by Arthur Hopkins at the Plymouth Theater in 1930.
+This play centered around a traveling salesman who deserts his cabaret singer girlfriend to marry his employer's daughter.

-“Sailor, Beware!” was Kenyon’s last real success on Broadway; it opened at the Lyceum Theater on September 28, 1933.
-The idea for this play came to Kenyon and his writing partner, Charles Robinson while they were drinking in a sailor’s hangout in San Pedro.
+Sailor, Beware! was Kenyon's last real success on Broadway; it opened at the Lyceum Theater on September 28, 1933.
+The idea for this play came to Kenyon and his writing partner, Charles Robinson while they were drinking in a sailor's hangout in San Pedro.
 The play is set in Panama.
-The film rights for “Sailor, Beware!” were sold to Paramount for $76,500.
+The film rights for Sailor, Beware! were sold to Paramount for $76,500.
 The movie, released in 1952, starred Dean Martin and Jerry Lewis.

-Kenyon collaborated on many of his plays; some of his writing partners include S.N.
-Behrman, Charles Knox Robinson, and John Golden.
+Kenyon collaborated on many of his plays; some of his writing partners include S. N. Behrman, Charles Knox Robinson, and John Golden.
 In addition to playwriting, Kenyon wrote for radio, Columbia Pictures, and Metro-Goldwyn-Mayer.
 He also edited numerous collections of short plays.